swcarpentry/DEPRECATED-boot-camps/python/dont_repeat_yourself/Readme.md

 import math as m      # Same as import math, except we are renaming the module m print m.sin(3)        # This is really handy if you have module names that are long
 ```

+The main reason for these different variations is to allow you to find a balance between convenience and so-called name collisions.

+The strictest form is the last one (`import math as m`).
+It ensures that the functions imported from `math` never collide with others, but requires you to type `m.` before every one when you use it.
+Some also see it as a benefit to be constantly reminded which module the function came from by this `m.`

+Slightly less strict is the second one (`from math import sin`).
+It saves the trouble of typing the `m.` each time but adds the risk that you import something that overwrites another method of the same name.
+The risk is mitigated by only importing those things that you need, but requires you to think of this ahead of time.

+The laziest form is the first one (`from math import *`).
+It allows you to use any function from the `math` without thinking of all the things you need.
+However, this gives the maximum risk of having functions that collide with functions from other modules.

 If you intend to use python in your workflow, it is a good idea to skim the standard library documentation at the main Python documentation site, [docs.python.org](http://docs.python.org) to get a general idea of the capabilities of python "out of the box".